Qurrent-AI/RES-Q/README.md

 RES-Q is a codebase editing benchmark consisting of 100 hand-crafted, compact natural language edit instructions.
 The task is to, given an edit instruction and a codebase, make an edit to the codebase that satisfies the instruction.

-RES-Q can be accessed via [🤗 Datasets](https://huggingface.co/docs/datasets/en/index) with the following code snippet:
+RES-Q can be accessed via [🤗 Datasets](https://huggingface.co/datasets/Qurrent/RES-Q) with the following code snippet:
 ```python
 from datasets import load_dataset
 dataset = load_dataset("Qurrent/RES-Q", split="test")
 ```
-In this repository, we provide a *Submission Environment* which evaluates the success of completed RES-Q tasks, given a unified diff patch file representing the edit.
+In this repository, we provide a **Submission Environment** which serves as an evaluator for completed RES-Q tasks.
+Given a unified diff patch file representing a codebase edit, the environment produces detailed feedback about the success of the edit with respect to the task instruction.

 ![Environment Diagram](assets/environment.png)